What is Screed Underfloor Heating?

 A room takes hours to warm up and cool down.
 Cool down times are essential in insulated new builds.
 When a room becomes too warm, screed takes hours to cool down.
-Which is why it can be an impractical solution for most domestic situations.
+Slow temperature changes require users to change their heating habits.
+Resulting in it being an impractical solution for most domestic situations.

 Installation process.
 In a renovation, it is a lot of hassle and time to dig up the floor and re-pour screed.